 - Any criteria achieved that do not meet A+, A, or B+ requirements

 Additional Qualification Courses are designed so that candidates work through the same modules at the same time.
 All assignments will be accepted up to the due dates identified in the course outline.
 Although assignment submissions to instructors need to be uploaded by the module's due date, discussion tasks must be completed within the time frame of the specific module, allowing candidates enough time to read and respond to each other's posts.

 Candidates who are unable to meet the due dates for any assignment due to extenuating circumstances must request additional time from the instructor.
 Extensions are given at the discretion of the instructor.
 Candidates who do not request extensions and who make more than one late posting to a discussion or submit more than one late assignment cannot be considered for an A+ grade in the course.

-Please note that a candidate who has completed 75% of the required work by the end of the course will not qualify for an extension and will receive an automatic Fail.
+Please note that a candidate who has completed less than 75% of the required work by the end of the course will not qualify for an extension and will receive an automatic Fail.

 Candidates who receive Unsatisfactory on over four or more subsections of the Formative Assessment must contact the instructor for further guidance on improving their level in the course.
 This process will usually involve resubmission of the assignment(s).

 Candidates who receive a Fail grade at the end the course may appeal by following CTE’s Appeal Process.

 For additional information, please see The Appeal Process for a Failing Grade.